 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

 Pretty much wherever you go in the United States, you can find some form of mountain biking.
 Trails might range from short, mellow pedals through the woods to unsanctioned proving grounds with formidable drops and other crazy features.

 But for the most part, there’s a good mix of singletrack in almost every state (except for maybe, sorry Oklahoma.. sorry Oklahoma).

-But which is the best state for mountain biking?
-Which state has varied terrain, hundreds of miles of singletrack, and which state welcomes mountain bikers to explore its natural and manmade playground?
+But which state has the best mountain biking?
+Where should you go for varied terrain, hundreds of miles of singletrack, and a great mountain biking culture?
+Keep reading to find out!

 The top three states with the best mountain biking

 Drum roll, please!
 Here are the top three US states with the best mountain biking: